joneland/joneland.github.io/_drafts/gemfire-server.md

 - This class had to live in the main source directory, and as such is part of your production code
 - A mechanism to switch between this fake object and the real implementation is required

-As such, we decided to fire up our own gemfire cache server.
+As such, we decided to build our own gemfire cache server.

-> Just as a side note, this can be done by creating a cache.xml file, similar to a clientCache.xml, however I prefer to keep as much as I can in Java code and out of XML.
+> This can be done by creating a cache.xml file and wrapping the regions with a server tag, however I prefer to keep as much as I can in Java code.

 ### Starting Cache Server
 - importance of distributed 0